FIXTradingCommunity/fix-orchestra/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Technical Specifications License

+Note that the related Technical Specifications project has a different license than these resources.
+See [fix-orchestra-spec](https://github.com/FIXTradingCommunity/fix-orchestra-spec/blob/master/LICENSE)

 ## Prerequisites
 This project requires Java 8 or later.
 It should run on any platform for which the JVM is supported.